GitCadet/gcwebapp-docker/README.md

 ### Step 3: Verify the Image
 I checked my Docker Hub repository to confirm the image is available.
 ## Key Learnings and Improvements 💡
-1. **Reducing Image Size:** Using Alpine Linux significantly reduces the image size, which leads to faster builds and deployments, hence I changed the Dockerfile to read `FROM nginx:1.27.3-alpine`.
+1. **Reducing Image Size:** Using Alpine Linux significantly reduces the image size, which leads to faster builds and deployments, hence I changed the Dockerfile to read "`FROM nginx:1.27.3-alpine`".
-2. **Security Best Practices:** Use specific image versions instead of `latest` to avoid unexpected changes.
+2. **Security Best Practices:** Use specific image versions instead of "`latest`" to avoid unexpected changes.
+3. **Efficient Container Management:** I became more comfortable with managing Docker containers using commands "`docker logs`" to view container logs.
+This was essential in debugging and verifying that everything was running as expected.